sct2005/TeamProjectCOM2020/new_cases.md

 Conservation Biology

 ### Deployment Context
-An AI used by a national park to track the population of the nearly extinct "Clouded Leopard."
+ai model to track the population of an nearly extinct clouded leopard

 ### Intended Use
-Automating the count of animals from remote camera trap images.
+counting animals from remote camera trap images.

 ### What Went Wrong
-The decision dashboard hid uncertainty.
-When the AI saw a blurry shape, it labeled it "Clouded Leopard (85% Confidence)" even if the alternative was "stray cat."
-The park reported a false "population boom," leading to the withdrawal of critical conservation funding.
+The decision dashboard hid uncertainty. it would often makr blurry shaped as leopords with non 100% uncertantiy , but as the uncrtanty wasnt shown , it was unclear that the model  wasn uncertain it was an leopard.

 ### How the Failure Was Detected
-A manual audit of the "positive" images revealed that 60% of them were actually domestic animals or swaying foliage.
+manual checking of images that were marked as leopard  revealling 60% were false positives

 ### Timeline of Failure + Aftermath
-- **Initial Setup:** Automated counting implemented to save on manual labor.
+- **Initial Setup:** system implemented
-- **Failure Event:** AI overestimated the population by 300%.
+- **Failure Event:** the system overestimated the population
-- **Aftermath:** Funding for anti-poaching was cut based on the "recovery" data; actual leopard numbers dwindled further.
+- **Aftermath:** oversetimated population led to loss of funding for conservation problems

 ### Lessons Learned
-- High confidence percentages can be misleading when the AI is choosing between very different alternatives.
-- Conservation decisions should never rely solely on automated counts without manual verification.
+consercatuion decisions could never be fully autiomated withouthuman approval
 ### Quiz
 - **Q:** What did the dashboard hide that led to poor decisions?
-- **A:** Uncertainty—it showed high confidence scores without revealing that the AI was often choosing between very different alternatives like leopards vs. cats.
+- **A:** Uncertainty
 - **Q:** What was the tragic consequence of the overestimation?
-- **A:** Conservation funding was withdrawn, causing actual leopard populations to decline further.
+- **A:** Conservation funding was withdrawn
 ---

 ## Case Study 8: The Resolution-Blurred Property Line

 ### Domain
-Real Estate / Legal Tech
+Legal Tech

 ### Deployment Context
-An AI used by an automated land-registry system to flag "encroachments" (structures crossing property lines).
+AI was used to check incroachments on property boundries

 ### What Went Wrong
-The land-cover classification was used beyond its spatial resolution.
-The AI used imagery where 1 pixel = 2 meters.
-It flagged thousands of fences as "encroachments" simply because the fence fell within a "blurry" pixel.
+the system used 1 pixel as 2 meters o if there was a blurry pixel on teh boudrie the system would classify it as an encroachment

 ### Who Was Affected
-- **Homeowners:** Received legal notices demanding they move their fences.
+- **Homeowners:** Received told to move their fences based of false classifications
-- **Legal System:** Clogged with thousands of frivolous property disputes.
+- **Legal System:** backlog due to cases with false reports

 ### Lessons Learned
-- Legal enforcement should never be automated based on data that has a margin of error larger than the legal threshold.
+ should not automnate task that will lead to lega reprocusions
 ### Quiz
 - **Q:** What was the resolution problem?
-- **A:** Each pixel represented 2 meters, creating a margin of error larger than the typical property line dispute.
+- **A:** Each pixel represented 2 meters leading to a marginal erro
 - **Q:** Why is this particularly problematic for legal applications?
-- **A:** Legal thresholds require precision that exceeds the data's inherent margin of error—you can't enforce law based on "blurry" data.
+- **A:** laws rewuire precision , cant make cases  without convincing evidence

 ---

 ## Case Study 9: The Outdated Pandemic Supply Chain

 ### Domain
-Logistics / Healthcare
+Logistics
 ### Deployment Context
-A hospital's AI for "Just-in-Time" inventory management for Personal Protective Equipment (PPE).
+an automated invatory tracker

 ### Intended Use
-To minimize storage costs by ordering supplies only when needed.
+to try top minimise storage costs it would only order when it was gonna be needed

 ### What Went Wrong
-The system produced misleading requirements due to outdated data.
-It was trained on 2018–2019 usage patterns.
-During a localized 2026 outbreak, the AI refused to order extra masks because the "historical average" said they weren't needed.
+trained on data from 2018 , there was an outbreak in 2026 due to increse usage led to the hospital riunning out of supplies

 ### Timeline of Failure + Aftermath
-- **Initial Setup:** AI optimized to keep inventory low to save costs.
+- **Initial Setup:** deployment
-- **Failure Event:** PPE stocks ran out in 48 hours during a surge.
+- **Failure Event:** PPE stocks ran out
-- **Detection:** Staff were forced to reuse single-use masks.
+- **Detection:** re use of single used PPE.
-- **Aftermath:** The "Just-in-Time" model was replaced with a "Just-in-Case" hybrid model.
+- **Aftermath:** modle was replaced with an modle that oreders just in case

 ### Lessons Learned
-- Healthcare supply chain AI must account for sudden demand surges, not just historical averages.
-- Cost optimization should never compromise emergency preparedness.
+models must acount for un for seen circumstanecs were situstions ore non linear or prone to variabilty

 ### Quiz
 - **Q:** What time period was the AI trained on?
-- **A:** 2018–2019 usage patterns, which didn't include pandemic-level demand.
+- **A:** 2018–2019
 - **Q:** What replacement model did the hospital adopt?
-- **A:** A "Just-in-Case" hybrid model that balanced cost savings with emergency reserves.
+- **A:** A "Just-in-Case"

 ---

 ## Case Study 10: The Authoritative Sea-Wall Projection

 ### Domain
-Civil Engineering / Infrastructure
+Civil Engineering

 ### Deployment Context
-An AI model used to design the height of a new multi-billion dollar sea wall.
+AAI modle to desing the height of an sea wall

 ### Intended Use
-To predict the maximum wave height and sea-level rise over a 50-year period.
+predict sea level rise

 ### What Went Wrong
-The visualisation looked authoritative but omitted key assumptions.
-The 3D model was impressive but omitted the assumption that the local land was sinking (subsidence).
-The wall was built 1 meter too short, rendering it obsolete in a decade.
+didi not take into account that the land could sink not that sea level woudl rise

 ### Lessons Learned
-- Visualizations of engineering projects must explicitly state which geological variables were not included.
-- Engineering AI needs a multi-disciplinary review (geology + hydrology).
+AI model mustr state what modles are not included

 ### Quiz
 - **Q:** What critical geological factor did the AI omit?
-- **A:** Land subsidence (the gradual sinking of the land itself).
+- **A:** land sinking
-- **Q:** What was the consequence of this omission?
-- **A:** A multi-billion dollar sea wall was built 1 meter too short and became obsolete within a decade.

 ---

 ## Case Study 11: The Subsurface Blind Spot

 ### Domain
-Infrastructure / Civil Engineering
+Civil Engineering

 ### Deployment Context
-A city-wide AI system used for predicting road sinkholes by analyzing surface-level traffic vibrations.
+predicting sinholes based of road levels based of traffic vibrations

 ### Intended Use
-To identify areas where underground soil erosion is occurring before a sinkhole opens.
+identify where areas have sinking soil before the sink hole itself apears

 ### System Type
-Anomaly Detection / Predictive Maintenance
+Predictive Maintenance

 ### Inputs and Assumptions
-- **Seismic Sensors:** 500 sensors placed on the asphalt surface.
+- **Seismic Sensors:** sensors placedunder the road
-- **Assumption:** Surface vibrations accurately reflect subsurface density changes without requiring radar.
+- **Assumption:** Surface vibrations are an acurate measurment to predict road erasure

 ### Outputs Presented to Users
-- **Risk Map:** A digital twin of the city with "Safe" and "Compromised" roads.
+- **Risk Map:** A digital twin of the city with compromised or safe
-- **Maintenance Priority List:** A ranked list of streets for urgent inspection.
+- **Maintenance Priority List:** rank streets based on urgancy

 ### What Went Wrong
-The visualization looked authoritative but omitted key assumptions—specifically, it didn't account for the dampening effect of the city's old cobblestone layers beneath the asphalt.
-The AI misinterpreted "quiet" vibrations as stable ground when, in fact, the cobbles were masking a massive void below.
+didnt acount for damge by other means e.g dampness diffrent surfaces could mask the level of vibnbrations

 ### How the Failure Was Detected
-A major transit bus fell through a "Green Zone" road that the AI had labeled as having 99% stability.
+an acident was caused sue to a sink whole in an area that was deemed safe

 ### Who Was Affected
-- **Commuters:** Public safety was compromised.
+- **Commuters:** Public safety compromised.
-- **City Maintenance:** Budgets were wasted on "Orange Zone" roads that were actually fine.
+- **City Maintenance:** Budgets used for roads that were demed needing fixing but were not in reality

 ### Lessons Learned
-- Surface data is an insufficient proxy for subsurface structural integrity.
-- Predictive models must explicitly flag where geological layers interfere with sensor accuracy.
+- Surface vibrations alone was  insufficant

 ### Quiz
 - **Q:** What physical phenomenon did the AI fail to account for?
-- **A:** The dampening effect of old cobblestone layers beneath the asphalt, which masked vibrations from subsurface voids.
+- **A:** The dampening effect
-- **Q:** What was the danger of the "authoritative" visualization?
-- **A:** It showed 99% stability for a road that actually had a massive void underneath, leading to a bus accident.

 ---